Ox Tank (2024)

 One change I made was switching from 70D to 90D 254 o-rings for sealing between the end cap and the ox tank tube.
 The main benefit of this change is improved resilience during installation and higher resistance to extrusion during testing.
 The final assembled tank and the 2023 oxidizer tank recovered from ballistic impact last June are shown side-by-side.

 After holding pressure for 30 minutes, it dropped to 1,250 psi.
 This indicates that there were small leaks, which we confirmed visually at the air release ball valve and pressure transducer crush washers as small drips.
+We remedied these leaks in future hydrostatic tests with the coaxial pneumatic valve.

 This was a huge success and I’m extremely happy with the results.
 The 2024 ox tank was the most challenging project that I’ve been responsible for thus far, and I’m elated that not only was I able to make design optimizations to reduce mass, but that every hand calc and FEA I ran was validated in hydrostatic testing, while the final product will measurably improve fluids system performance for launch at FAR-OUT.